Repo-Factory/Drink-Generator/README.md

 You'll find the app running at [localhost:8000](http://localhost:8000)

 ## In-Work Features ##
 I also thought it would be fun to add a game type feature to the app and give it a lobby/room setup where different clients can log in to the same room.
 A host would generate drinks and the players could vote on which one they want to drink to decide what to serve at a party.
-I'm currently in the middle of working on that feature right now but also have other projects I'm working on so it will be done in a few weeks.
-I think the generator aspect of the app is entertaining enough to have it posted even though that functionality isn't completely finished.
+I'm in the middle of working on that feature right now but I think the generator aspect of the app is entertaining enough to have it posted even though that functionality isn't completely finished.